gitflow-incremental-builder/gitflow-incremental-builder/README.md

 Since: 3.9.1

+### gib.compareToMergeBase

+Controls whether or not to the merge-base mechanism to compare the branches.
+See also: https://git-scm.com/docs/git-merge-base

 ### gib.uncommited

 Detects changed files that have not yet been committed.
 This does **not** include _untracked_ files (see `git status` manual).